IntroQG-2017/Exercise-9/README.md

 3. Produce a plot of the measured ages with their error bars and the predicted ages, both as a function of latitude.
 Be sure to display the calculated goodness-of-fit value from point 2 as text on the plot, and include axis labels and a title.

-**For this problem, save a modified copy of the code in your GitHub repository, and edit the `README.md` document to display a copy of your plot and answers to the questions below.**
+**For this problem, save a modified copy of the code in your GitHub repository, and edit the `README.md` document to display a copy of your plot and answers to the questions below.
+For the plot, also include a figure caption presenting the figure as if it were in a scientific journal article.**

 ### Questions for Problem 1
 1. Looking at your plot and without looking at the goodness of fit value, how well would you say the predicted ages fit the measured ages in this example?